gauthma/LaTeX/docs/README.md

 For the simpler types---`bare`, `cv`, and `standalone`---there is much simpler compile script, `CompileTeX.bare.minimum.sh`, which `setup.sh` will, for the mentioned templates, rename to `CompileTeX.sh`, that just does a simple compile run---which is all that is required.

 Of the non-simple templates (plus `cv`), they all use a... *sizable* number of packages.
 However, all of these should be available in the TeXLive package (in Archlinux, at least, they are).
 If such is not the case, the reader can always install them on a local TeX tree.
-Also, I use a custom font, `Charis SIL`, which requires manual installation (see below).
-If you do *not* wish to use them, just comment out the lines in the preamble concerning the `fontspec` package, and any related lines (that should be just above, or just below).

-Fonts
----

-sdf

 Unabridged copy
 ---